Rays vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 60 of the 91 games they were listed as the moneyline favorite this season (65.9%).
+- The Rays are 61-31 in games they were listed as the moneyline favorite (winning 66.3% of those games).

-- Based on this game's moneyline, the Rays have an implied win probability of 63.6%.
+- The Rays have an implied moneyline win probability of 60.8% in this contest.

-- Tampa Bay has had an over/under set by bookmakers 114 times, and have combined with opponents to go over the total in 59 of those games (59-51-4).
+- Tampa Bay has played in 115 games with an over/under set, and have combined with its opponents to go over the total 59 times (59-52-4).

 - The Rays have covered 58.8% of their games this season, going 10-7-0 against the spread.